emews/EQ-R/src/Readme.rst

 .. sectnum::

 ========================================
- EQ.R: Workflow Algorithms via Queues: R
+ EQ/R: Workflow Algorithms via Queues: R
 ========================================

-**EQ.R** allows us to rapidly prototype high-level algorithms in R by providing queues that connect R to a Swift/T workflow.
+**EQ/R** allows us to rapidly prototype high-level algorithms in R by providing queues that connect R to a Swift/T workflow.

-The initial ABC/Swift/Tcl integration is now an EQ.R project, in ``EQ.R-tests/ABC``.
+The initial ABC/Swift/Tcl integration is now an EQ/R project, in ``EQ-R-tests/ABC``.

 Overview
 ========